anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 * Use multi-factor authentication for all administrative access
 * Use token-based or certificate-based service and session authentication mechanisms
-* Integrated with existing identity management platforms e.g SAML, AD, etc. for access control
+* Integrated with existing identity management platforms e.g., SAML, AD, etc. for access control

 ### 5.4.5 Restrict access to etcd and encrypt contents within etcd